RednibCoding/Gobot/README.md

 # JBot Automation Tool

 JBot is an automation tool that allows you to script various keyboard and mouse actions, as well as conditional logic and variables.
-Below are the commands supported by JBot and their functionalities.
+See [Commands](#commands) section for a list of commands supported by JBot and their functionalities.

 ## Dependencies
 JBot depends on the build tool [ant](https://ant.apache.org/)